LIUAndrei/30-days-of-JavaScript-reupload-/readme.md

+﻿# Below is explanation of the owner of this GH account

-﻿All the projects in this repo are made by the owner of the account without looking for hints or without any guidence by Wes Bos.
+All the projects in this repo are made by the owner of the account without looking for hints or without any guidence by Wes Bos.
 I upload them one daily and if you see me skip one - that means that I was not able to get it right without a hint.

+'Referencehtml' file in each project is the final solution by Wes Bos.
+I do not consult that file unless completely stuck with the project.
+Rename it to 'index.html' to use if needed.

-All the text below is by Wes Bos himself.
+# All the text below is by Wes Bos himself.

 ![](https://javascript30.com/images/JS3-social-share.png)

 # JavaScript30